 Have you heard that a lack of sleep impacts how quickly you age?
-Studies have shown that not getting enough high-quality sleep each night has an impact on your skin, leading to it aging faster.
+Studies have shown that not getting enough high-quality sleep each night has an impact on your skin, leading to it ageing faster.
 The cause of this is simple; when you sleep is when your body does all of its healing.
 This means that if your skin is damaged by free radicals and other pollutants, while you’re sleeping it will heal.
 However, if you’re not getting enough sleep, your skin isn’t able to heal properly.
-This will then lead to free radical damage and accelerated aging.
+This will then lead to free radical damage and accelerated ageing.

 Want to know more about sleep and the aging process and how you can improve the quality of sleep you’re getting?
 Then keep reading for everything that you need to know.